 This document defines the binary format for the AST defined in the

 explainer.
-The top-level production is component
+The top-level production is component and the

-convention is that a file suffixed in .wasm
+convention is that a file suffixed in .wasm may contain either a

 between the two in the first 8 bytes (see below for